RULE 1: RULES

 1.1 STANDING RULES

-The Calhoun County Board of Commissioners (hereinafter "Board") has adopted the Standing Rules (hereinafter "Rules") to govern its proceedings.
+The Calhoun County Board of Commissioners (hereinafter "Board") has adopted these Standing Rules (hereinafter "Rules") to govern its proceedings.
 These Rules shall take effect immediately upon adoption by the Board.
-From and after the 2011 calendar year, the Rules shall be adopted no later than March of each odd-numbered year by a majority vote of the Commissioners.
+The Rules shall be adopted no later than March of each odd-numbered year by a majority vote of the Commissioners elected and holding office.
 The Rules shall continue in full force and effect until new Rules are adopted as set forth herein.

 1.2 PERMANENT RULE ALTERATION